get-glu/glu/README.md

 ## Built By

 The team at [Flipt](https://flipt.io).
-We built Glu to power our own internal promotion pipelines and open sourced it so that others can benefit from it.
+We built Glu to power our own internal promotion pipelines and open-sourced it so that others can benefit from it.